Xuzhou chained woman incident: Investigations

-On February 7, 2022, the Chinese Communist Party (CPC) committee of Xuzhou and its municipal government issued a statement, saying that Yang originally came from Fugong County, Yunnan, and got divorced in 1996.
+On February 7, 2022, the Chinese Communist Party (CCP) committee of Xuzhou and its municipal government issued a statement, saying that Yang originally came from Fugong County, Yunnan, and got divorced in 1996.
 A woman surnamed Sang from the same village took Yang to Jiangsu for medical treatment.
 According to Sang, Yang wandered off when they got off the train, but she neither called the police nor informed Yang's family.

 On February 10, 2022, the Xuzhou official investigation team gave another statement saying that the incident is indeed human trafficking.
 Dong, Sang, and her husband are the suspects of the case.
 The three people have since been arrested and detained.

 The Xuzhou authorities' report, however, has not quelled the public's skepticism, including questions over the true identity of the woman in chains.

 Due to strict political control and censorship of media in China, many of the country's top investigative journalists left the profession in the 2010s.
 As a result, Chinese internet users who demanded answers had to dig into the story themselves.
 Some visited Yang's home village and other places to conduct interviews.
 On February 11, two female volunteers were reportedly detained by the police in Feng County while investigating the case.

-On February 17, 2022, the CPC committee of Jiangsu province was reported to have set up another investigation team to conduct a "full investigation into the incident of the chained woman in Feng County".
-The investigation found the true identity of the woman as Xiao Huamei from Yagu village in Yunnan Province, and confirmed that she was a victim of multiple human trafficking crimes and released a detailed timeline.
+On February 17, 2022, the CCP committee of Jiangsu province was reported to have set up another investigation team to conduct a "full investigation into the incident of the chained woman in Feng County".
+The investigation found the true identity of the woman as Xiao Huamei from Yagu Village (亚谷村), Zilijia Township, Fugong County, Nujiang Lisu Autonomous Prefecture, western Yunnan Province, southwest China (bordering Myanmar's Kachin State to the west), and confirmed that she was a victim of multiple human trafficking crimes and released a detailed timeline.
 The police have detained six people and fired eight lower-level Communist Party officials during the investigation, for various reasons including failing to protect the public's interest and publishing false information.

+On April 7, 2023, six people, including Dong, were sentenced to prison terms ranging from 8 to 13 years for abduction, with Dong receiving a 9-year sentence.